Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 We have published our consultation paper on Simplifying the Immigration Rules.
-The consultation period is open until 26 April 2019.
+The consultation period is now closed and we are analysing the responses.

 Hundreds of thousands of decisions are made annually under the Immigration Rules.
 Decisions which can be life changing for those seeking entry or leave to remain in the UK and their families.